x86-mota/hypr-arch/README.md

 <br>

 > [!IMPORTANT]
-> After logging into Spotify, open your terminal and run the command below so that the theme is applied correctly
+> After opening the spotify app, open your terminal and run the command below so that the theme is applied correctly
 ```bash
 spicetify backup apply
 ```